ibm-cloud-docs/power-iaas/ordering-direct-link.md

    <dd>Select <strong>Local Routing (Free)</strong> to access all data centers that are connected at the location that you specified in the <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to access all IBM Cloud data centers in the world. </dd>
    <dt><strong>BGP ASN</strong><dt>
    <dd>You must enter the BGP ASN number for the specific Direct Link Connect location in the following table.
+   <p><strong>Important</strong> You should not try to change the BGP ASN number to 64997.
+This results in an error.
+You must reach out to the IBM Power support team to handle your request to change the BGP ASN number.</p>
    <table>
    <caption>Table 2.
 BGP ASN number for specific locations</caption>
    <tr>